On FOMO at Work

 Besides exposure time, I learned that there is another ingredient that nourishes emotional connection: It’s believing in the same things.

 Here it becomes tricky.
 Everyone tries to bring diversity into every corner of the workplace.
 We want to work with people of diverse gender, age, race and heritage.
 We want to work in cross-disciplinary teams to benefit from diverse expertise when making decisions.
 We want to be empathetic with diverse opinions and perspectives.

 But when does diversity at the workplace become a problem for individuals?

 I’d say when your colleagues’ beliefs hold you back from doing what you believe in.

-I met very different designers on my career, all with different values, strengths and weaknesses.
+I met very different designers in my career, all with different values, strengths and weaknesses.
 This is beautiful.
-In my last job though, I found that the values and principles among my colleagues were very similar, while mine were very different from the rest of the group.
+In my last job though, I found that the values and beliefs among my colleagues were very similar, while mine were very different from the rest of the group.

-The problem does not lie in people’s individual values and principles, but if these transform into a culture shared among a group of people.
+The problem does not lie in people’s individual values and beliefs, but if these transform into culture.

-When HR talks about cultural fit, they’re looking for people with similar values who will easily blend in.
-Cultural fit is important, but it also shuts the door for people bringing in a completely different mindset.
+When HR talks about cultural fit, they’re looking for people with similar values and beliefs who will easily blend in.
+Cultural fit is important, but it also shuts the door for people bringing in completely different values and beliefs.